G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: Experimental Evaluation

-The Kaggle Credit dataset is highly unbalanced.
-In PATE-GAN, the ratio between positive and negative classes in the sensitive training set is assumed to be public information.
-On the contrary, we do not rely on any public information about the sensitive training dataset.
-Instead, we calculate the ratio between positive and negative classes using Laplacian mechanism~\cite{dwork2014algorithmic} with $\varepsilon=0.01$.
-Then, we train a $(0.99,10^{-5})$-differentially private data generator and sample the synthetic records according to the noisy class ratios.
-By the composition theorem of differential privacy~\cite{dwork2014algorithmic}, the data generation mechanism is $(1,10^{-5})$-differentially private.
+\textbf{Kaggle Credit.} The Kaggle Credit dataset is highly unbalanced, {so we take a two-step approach to generate the unbalanced synthetic data.} {In the first step, we calculate a differentially private estimation of the class distribution in the training dataset using the Laplacian mechanism~\citep{dwork2014algorithmic} with $\varepsilon=0.01$.
+In the second step, we train a a $(0.99,10^{-5})$-differentially private data generator and use it to generate data that follow the estimated class distribution. } By the composition theorem of differential privacy~\citep{dwork2014algorithmic}, the data generation mechanism is $(1,10^{-5})$-differentially private.

-To compare with the performance of PATE-GAN, we select 4 commonly used classifiers evaluated in \cite{yoon2018pategan}.
-The performance of a generator is measured by the AUROC of the 4 classifiers trained on the corresponding synthetic data.
-We evaluate \name{} under the same experimental setups as PATE-GAN for $\varepsilon=1$.\footnote{We reproduce the experimental setups of PATE-GAN to the best of our knowledge according to the paper.} The evaluation results for GAN, PATE-GAN, and DP-GAN are recorded from \cite{yoon2018pategan}.
+To compare with PATE-GAN, we select 4 commonly used classifiers evaluated in \citep{yoon2018pategan} and report the \textbf{AUROC} of the 4 classifiers trained on the corresponding synthetic data.
+We evaluate \name{} under the same experimental setup as PATE-GAN for $\varepsilon=1$.
+The results for baselines are following \citep{yoon2018pategan}, and we obtain a higher baseline performance for DC-GAN compared to the results reported in \citep{yoon2018pategan}.

-Table~\ref{tab:credit_auc} presents the comparative analysis between \name{} and PATE-GAN on Kaggle Credit dataset. \name{} outperforms both PATE-GAN and DP-GAN and has comparative performance with the original GAN which has no privacy protection.
-The good performance of \name{} is partly due to the relatively low dimension of the Kaggle Credit dataset and the abundance of training examples.
-Since adversarial perturbations have the same shape as synthetic records, the gradient aggregator consumes less privacy budgets on low dimensional records and the random projection mechanism incurs little utility loss.
-More experimental results on Kaggle Credit dataset are presented in \kaggle{}.
+Table~\ref{tab:credit_auc} presents the data utility analysis based on AUROC between \name{} and PATE-GAN on Kaggle Credit dataset. \name{} outperforms both PATE-GAN and DP-GAN and is close to the vanilla DC-GAN which has no privacy protection.
+The high performance of \name{} is partly due to the relatively low dimensionality of the Kaggle Credit dataset and the abundance of training examples.
+More experimental results on Kaggle Credit dataset are presented in Appendix A.